 Change Orders: Stop Leaving Money on the Table

-Construction change orders are a fact of life on residential projects for a multitude of reasons.
-Like client's change requests on finishes, fixtures, and design; market demand affecting material costs; availability of trade partners, and unexpected site conditions.
+Construction change orders are a fact of life for general contractors on residential projects for a multitude of reasons, such as client requests for changes in finishes, fixtures, and design, market demand affecting material costs, the availability of trade partners, and unexpected site conditions.

 And all these situations can impact the original contract price and, in turn, your bottom line if you're not managing them properly.
-That means using change orders in your remodeling business to capture the project changes that invariably crop up during a remodel or a custom build, adding them to the overall project cost.
+That means using change orders as part of your construction project management to capture the project changes that invariably crop up during a remodel or a custom build, adding them to the overall project cost.

 What is a Change Order and Why Do They Happen

-A change order is an amendment to a construction contract that changes the remodeler or custom home builder's scope of work.
-We use change orders in the construction industry to ensure that we aren't diluting our profits by covering extra work that are job costs.
+A change order is an amendment to a construction contract that changes the remodeler's or custom home builder's scope of work.
+Change orders are used in the construction industry to ensure that we aren't diluting our profits by covering extra work that is job costs.
 That typically involves adding both additional time and cost to the overall project budget.

 Changes in original scope will occur for a variety of reasons - no matter how accurately you've estimated the project during pre-construction and how well you've tried to anticipate all the potential issues your team may encounter during the build.